deamorim2/sdbs/EN-US/projection.rst

 Calculating Areas
 ^^^^^^^^^^^^^^^^^

+The projection suggested by IBGE to calculate areas is the SIRGAS 2000/Brazil Albers(SRID EPSG:10857).

-The Brazilian Institute of Geography and Statistics (IBGE) suggests the `projection parameters <https://geoftp.ibge.gov.br/cartas_e_mapas/bases_cartograficas_continuas/bc250/versao2021/informacoes_tecnicas/bc250_documentacao_tecnica.pdf>`_ below to calculate the area to the products of the Continuing Base in the scale of 1:250.000.
+The Brazilian Institute of Geography and Statistics (IBGE) suggests the `projection parameters <https://biblioteca.ibge.gov.br/visualizacao/livros/liv102169.pdf>`_ below to calculate the area to the products of the Malha Municipal Digital e Áreas Territoriais 2024 - Notas metodológicas 01/2025 - Informações Técnicas e Legais para a Utilização dos Dados Publicados.

 Albers equal-area conic projection: